riseupil/mona/README.md

 # MONA

 Mona is a deployment monitor for ECS services.
-It will use API periodic calls to know which services are running in the cluster, and what they're deployment status is.
+It will use API periodic calls to know which services are running in the cluster, and what their deployment status is.
 It will send the following notification:
 - A new deployment was started by a user.
 - A scaling event happened.
 This either means someone changed the desired count of the service, or a task failed.
 - A deployment finished.